willtech3/delete_drive/README.md

 **This is a short script that solves that problem.**

+ **Note**: This will only work for files in which you are the owner, files in your Google Drive that were shared with you by someone else the script will not be able to delete but you can remove them manually from your Drive on the Google Drive website.

 ### How to use it starting from no technical knowledge (Windows or Mac)

 #### Installing Necessary Dependencies to run the program